color-cvc/color-cvc.github.io/_datasets/relighting_from_image.md

     Illustrations of some examples from the dataset, showing the images along with their corresponding reflectances and shading.
 We also show the coordinate system employed in the dataset, which includes the pan and tilt.
 </div>

 The dataset can be downloaded separately by: [Reflectance](https://cvcuab-my.sharepoint.com/personal/yixiong_cvc_uab_cat/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fyixiong%5Fcvc%5Fuab%5Fcat%2FDocuments%2FDeepIntrinsicRelighting%2FISR%5Frelease%2FReflectance%2Ezip&parent=%2Fpersonal%2Fyixiong%5Fcvc%5Fuab%5Fcat%2FDocuments%2FDeepIntrinsicRelighting%2FISR%5Frelease&ga=1), [Shading](https://cvcuab-my.sharepoint.com/personal/yixiong_cvc_uab_cat/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fyixiong%5Fcvc%5Fuab%5Fcat%2FDocuments%2FDeepIntrinsicRelighting%2FISR%5Frelease%2FShading%2Ezip&parent=%2Fpersonal%2Fyixiong%5Fcvc%5Fuab%5Fcat%2FDocuments%2FDeepIntrinsicRelighting%2FISR%5Frelease&ga=1) and [Images](https://cvcuab-my.sharepoint.com/personal/yixiong_cvc_uab_cat/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fyixiong%5Fcvc%5Fuab%5Fcat%2FDocuments%2FDeepIntrinsicRelighting%2FISR%5Frelease%2FImage%2Ezip&parent=%2Fpersonal%2Fyixiong%5Fcvc%5Fuab%5Fcat%2FDocuments%2FDeepIntrinsicRelighting%2FISR%5Frelease&ga=1).
-You can download only the Reflectance and Shading, as the image can be calculated from them in the code. **Note**: The name of the picture is: `{Index of scene (part 1)}_{Index of scene (part 2)}_{pan}_{tilt}_{light temperature}_{not use}`.
+You can download only the Reflectance and Shading, as the image can be calculated from them in the code. **Note**: The name of the picture is: {Index of scene (part 1)}_{Index of scene (part 2)}_{pan}_{tilt}_{light temperature}_{not use}.
 The first two numbers represent the scene ID, while pan, tilt, and light temperature represent the lighting parameters.

 ### RSR: Real scene relighting dataset